Untitled

 8. Critically examine socio-cultural biases and influences represented in major and minor trends in photography.

-9. Investigate the messages and meanings of photographic expressions as a vehicle to positively impact social change and explore aesthetic traditions.
+9. Investigate the messages and meanings of photographic expressions as a vehicle for social change and explore or subvert aesthetic traditions.

 10. Design and complete individual projects.